Supplemental Module: NPDES Permit Program

 This module provides an overview of the regulatory program—established under the Clean Water Act (CWA)—that authorizes the issuing of permits to control the discharge of pollutants from point sources into waters covered by a State or Tribe’s water quality standards.
 Since its introduction in 1972, significant improvement in the Nation’s water quality has been attributed to implementation of the National Pollutant Discharge Elimination System (NPDES) permit program.

-In particular, this module provides answers to the following:
+In particular, this module provides answers to:

 - Who issues NPDES permits and under what authority?